Jswig/DataScienceAZ/MultipleLinearRegression/startups_mlr.md

 ================
 Anders Poirel

-*Another exercise done using dataset from the Data Science AZ course.*
+*Another exercise done using dataset from the Data Science A-Z course.*

+The goal is predict for startup profitability.
+The potential predictor are administrative spending, marketing spending, R&D spending and location (New York or California).

 Load the data into R: